Welcome to VENT Experts!

 IP Rating

-How to Properly Use Your Exhaust Fan?
+How to Properly Use Your Exhaust Fan

 An exhaust fan for mould removal needs to be used correctly.

-First: Clean the Old Mould
+First: Clean Existing Mould

-• Wear protective gear (gloves, mask, glasses).
+• Wear protective gear (gloves, mask, glasses)

-• Scrub all affected surfaces.
+• Scrub all affected surfaces thoroughly

-• Rinse and dry the area completely.
+• Rinse and dry the area completely

-Second: Use the Fan Correctly
+Second: Use Fan Correctly

-• Leave the fan running for the entire shower.
+• Leave fan running during entire shower

-This is why a timer or humidistat is so helpful.
-It removes human error.
+This is why a timer or humidistat is so helpful - it removes human error.

-What About 3-in-1 Units (Heat, Light, Fan)?
+⚠️ What About 3-in-1 Units (Heat, Light, Fan)?

-A window is not an exhaust fan.
 Opening a window in winter in Melbourne is not practical.
 In Brisbane, opening a window just lets in more humid air.
 Mechanical ventilation gives you control.

 Invest in a quality ventilation system.
 Calculate your room size.
 Buy an inline fan with a high airflow rating.
 Use rigid ducting.
 Vent it outside.
 Install a timer.
 These steps solve the moisture problem.
 They are the only permanent solution to bathroom mould in Australia.